zowe/docs-site/docs/user-guide/zowe-secure-setup.md

 ## High Availability

-To deploy Zowe high availability, you must set up the Parallel Sysplex® environment.
-A Parallel Sysplex is a collection of z/OS® systems that cooperatively use certain hardware and software components to achieve a high-availability workload processing environment.
+To deploy Zowe in high availability (HA) mode, you must set up a Parallel Sysplex® environment.
+A Parallel Sysplex is a cluster of z/OS® systems that cooperatively use certain hardware and software components to achieve a high-availability workload processing environment.

 ### Sysplex architecture and configuration